Current Projects

 Raymark Superfund Site, Stratford

 In 2016 EPA and DEEP began the next phase of the Raymark cleanup.
 This includes the excavation of Raymark waste disposed at 22 public and commercial properties in Stratford.
-Approximately 100,000 cubic yards of Raymark waste will be excavated from those properties and consolidated with existing waste at the former Raybestos Memorial Ballfield.
+Approximately 100,000 cubic yards of Raymark waste is being excavated from those properties and consolidated with existing waste at the former Raybestos Memorial Ballfield.
 The waste will be capped to prevent human exposure to the waste and to make the site suitable for redevelopment.
 The Stratford Department of Public Works facility is proposed for future use.

 EPA installed a barrier wall to reduce the construction impacts to the residents living near the former ballfield.
 The former ballfield was cleared in summer 2020 and excavation of Raymark waste from the 22 historic disposal properties started in the fall of 2020.
 This $100 million project is expected to take four years to complete.